Join author Garrett Peck at his many book events and walking tours in 2018.

 Alexandria's Historic Breweries

 This tour turned out to be highly popular when it debuted in 2014, and Peck will lead it frequently in 2018, both for public and private groups.
-Dates include: March 25, June 16 and 17 (Father's Day), and December 2 (Repeal Day) through Portner Brewhouse, which sponsors the tour.
-Purchase tickets on Eventbrite (click on "Select a Date" for the full list of dates).
+Dates include: March 25, June 16 and 17 (Father's Day), October 21, and December 2 (Repeal Day) through Portner Brewhouse, which sponsors the tour.
+Click here to elect a date and purchase tickets.
 Tour begins at Old Presbyterian Meeting House, 323 S. Fairfax Street, Alexandria, VA